nekitmm/starnet/README.md

 **Licenses**

 Code is available under MIT License, please review LICENSE file inside repo.
+Its very permissive, but no liability or warranty of any kind.

 Weights are available under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">
 Attribution-NonCommercial-ShareAlike 4.0 International Creative Commons</a> license.